 - Direct use to produce power on a distributed basis

 - Consumed directly in gas fired turbines to produce electricity.
-Electricity from a hydrogen turbine would have zero scope 1 emissions (regardless of the type of hydrogen utilized) and could be entirely carbon free if carbon-free hydrogen was utilized.
+Electricity from a hydrogen turbine would lead to emission reductions since it would have zero scope 1 emissions (regardless of the type of hydrogen utilized) and could be entirely carbon free if carbon-free hydrogen was utilized.

 For more information about lowering carbon emissions when incorporating hydrogen into fueling systems Request a quote